ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 ## **2. Get Image Download tempURLs from Box Panel**

 1. Log into Box Panel with Box Panel credentials.
+The Cloud Images page in Box Panel is available if you have at least one cloud, and if you are either a Primary or Technical customer contact.

-2. From the Dashboard click on Services and select **<TBD>"Cloud Images Download"**
+2. From the Box Panel Dashboard, click on **Services** and select **"Cloud Images"**

-3. The Cloud Images List page will appear.
+3. The Cloud Images page will appear.
+Each image is displayed as a card.

-4. Click on **<TBD>"Get Download URL"** for the image of interest to you.
+4. Click on the card that displays the image of interest to you.
+A modal window will pop up that contains your tempURL.

-5. The tempURLs displayed  will be valid for next 24 hours so you can download the cloud image.
+5. The tempURL displayed will be valid for next 24 hours so you can download the Cloud Image.

 ## **3. Upload an image to IBM Blue Box Cloud Glance repository Using Image Download URL**